jeffscottlevine/aws-cloud9-mpc/README.md

 # Instructions for Amazon Linux 1 with the Cloud9 IDE on its own EC2 instance

+1. Create an AWS Cloud9 environment in its own instance, not an ssh instance.
+2. Open the environment.
+3. Go to the existing terminal window or open up a new bash window.
+4.  cd $HOME/environment
-1.  git config --global user.name "your name"
+5.  git config --global user.name "your name"
-2.  git config --global user.email "your email"
+6.  git config --global user.email "your email"
-3.  git clone "the https URL from github"
+7.  git clone "the https URL from github"
-4.  cd mpc
+8.  cd mpc
-5.  ./amazon_linux1_cloud9_setup.sh
+9.  ./amazon_linux1_cloud9_setup.sh
-6. Follow the instructions displayed at the conclusion of the script.`
+10. Follow the instructions displayed at the conclusion of the script.`

 # Notes